hubert-leterme/rcGAN/README.md

 Alternatively, we have provided a [zenodo file](https://zenodo.org/records/14226221) with the weights of our trained model, as well as a number of simulations.

-Documentation for the RI-GAN method is currently in preparation, but we will provide a similar guide for reproducing the results from our paper on RI-GAN once it is ready.
+Documentation for reproducing the results using the [RI-GAN method](https://arxiv.org/abs/2507.21270) can be found in ```docs/radio_interferometry.md```.
+Additionally, the trained models and the data necessary to run them is available on [zenodo](https://zenodo.org/records/16529320)

 ## Questions and Concerns